Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

       "sink": "my_module"
     }
    ```

+   Make sure your `hello_world.json` still be a valid json file and then save it.

 3. **`gulp run --config sample/hello_world/src/hello_world.json`** - run the hello_world sample application, the `--config` parameter force the `run-hello-world.js` script run with json file you provided.